cubeta-io/cubeta-starter/docs/created-model.md

-the defined `searchableArray` method will power your index controllers with the ability to search inside the returned columns on within the requested query but this is a limitation to the usage of the `globalQuery` method in your model corresponding repository . check on the `all_with_paginatiom` method in the base repository then its call from the base service class .
+the defined `searchableArray` method will power your index controllers with the ability to search inside the returned columns on within the requested query but this is a limitation to the usage of the `globalQuery` method in your model corresponding repository . check on the `allWithPagination` method in the base repository then its call from the base service class .

 this mean querying your models like this :